moveit/moveit.ros.org/documentation/applications/index.markdown

 ![](o2as.gif)

 - [Diabolo Play](https://github.com/o2as/ur-o2as/).
 2 robot arms with sticks and string, playing with a diabolo.
-Uses MoveIt and BioIK.
+Uses MoveIt and bio_ik.
 Includes a Gazebo simulation plugin and Rviz visualization.

 ![](diabolo.gif)